ibm-cloud-docs/billing-usage/how_charged.md

 :   Some {{site.data.keyword.Bluemix_notm}} services offer reserved plans.
 You can request a reserved plan from the {{site.data.keyword.Bluemix_notm}} catalog by clicking the tile of the service.
 Then, select the service plan that best meets your needs.
 If a reserved plan is available, click **Request**, and follow the prompts to send your request.
 You receive an email that contains the price information of the reserved plan.
 An {{site.data.keyword.Bluemix_notm}} sales representative also contacts you soon to complete the purchase.

 Tiered charges
 :   Similar to metered charges, you pay based on your runtime and service consumption.
-However, tiered charges add more pricing tiers, often product discounted charges in tiers with larger consumption.
+However, tiered charges add more pricing levels, often offering discounted rates on products for higher consumption tiers.
 Tiered pricing is offered in simple, graduated, or block.

 ### Simple tier
 {: #simple_tier}